RcdFdz/secrets-manager-2/README.md

 This projects requires python3 and GPG Suite version 2016.07 (https://gpgtools.org/) or greater.

 Also will be required to run `pip3 install -r requirements.txt`.

+### TODO

+* Add URL/Note field with key/value pair -> Key/value/note
+* Add option to modify Identifier
+* Add option to add directly from command a key/value/note
+* Modify ONLY identifier/key/value/note should be an option